 In 2013, Diya expanded its scope of activities to address the chronic unemployment challenge in Pakistan.
 Diya has started a vocational training stipend program to assist students who are unable to pursue higher education to acquire employable skills.

 Also starting in 2013, Diya has launched the Future Leaders Program (Rahnuma) to groom extraordinary talented students through coaching, education scholarships, and career advisory services.

 Since 2006, Diya has grown exponentially driven by a significantly higher amount of donations received from our local and international supporters.
-This was a direct result of increased awareness about Diya’s activities, confidence in the integrity, commitment and professionalism of our people, and the confidence that the donations are reaching the most deserving beneficiaries and making a significant contribution to their lives.
+This was a direct result of increased awareness about Diya’s activities, confidence in the integrity, commitment, and professionalism of our people, and the confidence that the donations are reaching the most deserving beneficiaries and making a significant contribution to their lives.

 Diya maintains a complete record of its financial affairs since its inception, and these are available for review to all our supporters.
-The annual audit is performed by KPMG Pakistan, an internationally renowned Big 4 accounting firm.

 Since 2010, all operational expenses are funded directly by the trustees, hence ensuring that 100% of all contributions by our donors reach the deserving students